Myeloma

 Cancerous plasma cells can build up at many places in the body at the same time.
 When this happens, it is called multiple myeloma.
 Cancerous plasma cells can also build up at only one place in the body.
 This is called a solitary plasmacytoma.
 About 95% of myelomas are multiple myeloma.
 This fact sheet includes both solitary plasmacytoma and multiple myeloma.

-Each year in New York State, almost 1,100 men and about 900 women are diagnosed with myeloma.
-About 350 men and over 300 women in New York die from this disease each year.
+Each year in New York State, almost 1,100 men and nearly 950 women are diagnosed with myeloma.
+Almost 350 men and nearly 300 women in New York die from this disease each year.

 Who gets myeloma?

 Most people who are diagnosed with myeloma are 65 years of age or older.
 It is rarely seen in people younger than 35 years of age.
-Men are slightly more likely to develop this disease than women.
-Myeloma is more than twice as common in African Americans as in white Americans.
+Men are more likely to develop this disease than women.
+Myeloma is more common among non-Hispanic Black individuals than persons of any other racial and ethnic groups.

 What factors increase risk for developing myeloma?